jboss-developer/jboss-eap-quickstarts/servlet-security/README.md

         For Linux:  JBOSS_HOME/bin/standalone.sh
         For Windows:  JBOSS_HOME\bin\standalone.bat
-2. To start the JBoss CLI tool, open a new command line, navigate to the JBOSS_HOME directory, and type the following:
+2. To start the JBoss CLI tool, open a new command prompt, navigate to the JBOSS_HOME directory, and type the following:

         For Linux: bin/jboss-cli.sh --connect
         For Windows: bin\jboss-cli.bat --connect